saytat/Notebooks/visual_stories.md

 2nd image:
 we used to dream of blue green sea.
-At eraly morning we would gaze hard at the distance trying to catch a hint of cobalt in the earthly - and to our young eyes, utterly ordinary -  colors of the Bay of Bengal.
+At early morning we would gaze hard at the distance trying to catch a hint of cobalt in the earthly - and to our young eyes, utterly ordinary -  colors of Bay of Bengal.
 The lure of blue was the pull of distance.
 Here, everything was dusty and warm, even the sea.
-Elsewhere, the waters blue or green.
+Elsewhere - the places glimpsed on TV, cinema and National Geographic magazine - the waters blue or green.
+(Like her eyes, from the name of a fat classic - a pair of blue eyes.
+My best friend spend his pocket money in buying the thick tome of Anna Karenina.
+Why did you buy this book?
+Because of the image on its cover.)

 Images from Heima (at home) by Sigur Rós will open the series.